Skip to content

 Panama is the other country in Central America with a professional baseball league.
 Probeis is a tiny league, made even tinier during the pandemic, when the Toros de Herrera folded, turning a four-team league into a three-team league.

 The demise of the Toros de Herrera was especially shocking, seeing as they won the Caribbean Series in 2019.
-This series is an international baseball competition held each year featuring the league winners from the Colombian, Dominican, Mexican, Panamanian, Puerto Rican, and Venezuelan professional leagues.
-The Toros played beautiful baseball.
+This series is an international baseball competition held each year featuring the league winners from the Colombian, Dominican, Mexican, Panamanian, Puerto Rican, Venezuelan, and (for the first time in 2024) Nicaraguan professional leagues.

 CA Staff